mautic/mautic/README.md

 ## MJML support

-GrapeJS plugin introduce also support for [MJML](https://mjml.io/) language.
-Just [create template](https://developer.mautic.org/#themes) as usual and add to template `email.mjml.tpl` file with properly MJML syntax.
+GrapesJS plugin introduce also support for [MJML](https://mjml.io/) language.
+Just [create template](https://developer.mautic.org/#themes) as usual and add to template `email.mjml.tpl` file with properly formatted MJML syntax.

 You can use the Webmecanik Blank MJML template to start